pbombina/admmDSM/README.md

 # Introduction
 This is the `Matlab`-code for the paper entitled [Convex optimization for the densest subgraph and densest submatrix problems](https://github.com/bpames/Densest-Submatrix-Paper/blob/master/Manuscript/dsm-arxiv2019.pdf).

 The problem of identifying a dense submatrix is a fundamental problem in the  analysis of matrix structure and complex networks.
-This package provides tools for identifying the densest submatrix of the fixed size in a given graph/matrix using first-order optimization methods.
+This code provides tools for identifying the densest submatrix of the fixed size in a given graph/matrix using first-order optimization methods.

-See the tutorials below to get started.
+See the tutorial below to get started.

 # Usage
-This section gives a brief overview of the different functions included in this package.

-`Matlab`-archive contains the functions:
+`Matlab`-archive contains the following functions:
 - `plantedsubmatrix.m` generates binary matrix sampled from dense submatrix of particular size
 - `densub.m` ADMM algorithm for our relaxation of the densest subgraph and submatrix problems
 - `mat_shrink.m` soft-threholding operator applied to vector of singular values (used in X-update step of `densub.m`)